German bombing of Britain, 1914–1918: Further Gotha raids

 The RNAS and RFC carried out bombing raids on German bomber airfields at St Denis-Westrem and Gontrode, forcing the squadrons to relocate to Mariakerke and Oostakker, with the staff headquarters moving to Ghent.
 The next raid against England was carried out on 29 October, when three aircraft set out, two diverting to Calais because of the weather and the third dropping its bombs on the Essex coast.
 The following night a big raid was mounted, the bomb load including large numbers of a new 10 lb incendiary bomb.
 Twenty-two Gothas took off, of which over half released their bombs on Kent, with little effect other than the destruction of a gasometer in Ramsgate.
 Bombs were dropped on the eastern suburbs of London but many of the incendiaries failed to ignite and five aircraft crashed when attempting to land.

 Poor weather prevented raids in November and the Gotha crews occupied themselves with training flights.
 To lessen the chance of a raid meeting adverse weather, in December the Germans began to send out a radio-equipped Rumpler C.IV to make weather observations off the English coast.
 The weather cleared on 5 December, when 19 Gothas and two Riesenflugzeuge attacked in waves.
-Casualties were light but over £100,000 of damage was caused, mostly in London.
-Two Gothas were brought down by anti-aircraft fire and one with an engine disabled, attempted a landing at Rochford aerodrome, struck a tree on approach and crashed.
+Casualties caused by the raid were light but over £100,000 of damage was caused, mostly in London.
+Two Gothas were brought down by anti-aircraft fire and one with engine trouble, attempted a landing at Rochford aerodrome, struck a tree on approach and crashed.
 The second aircraft came down near Canterbury and in both cases all the crew survived but a third aircraft and crew was reported missing.